Contested Divorce Lawyers in Downers Grove

 Collaborative Divorce

 In a collaborative divorce, both spouses retain a collaborative law lawyer to advocate for them.
 They may also hire other professionals, like financial advisors, child psychologists, or personal coaches, to help resolve specific issues within the case.
-However, if an agreement is not reached during this stage, each party must discontinue service with their collaborative lawyers and hire new ones for further proceedings.

 Litigation

 The final option for resolving a contested divorce is litigation in front of a judge.
 In this case, each spouse can hire a professional attorney to represent them in court.
-As your legal representation, a lawyer on our team could advocate for you in court and negotiate your needs to get fair divorce papers drawn.
+As your legal representation, a Downers Grove divorce lawyer on our team could advocate for you in court and negotiate your needs to get fair divorce papers drawn.

-Should I Hire a Contested Divorce Lawyer?
+Should I Hire a Downers Grove Divorce Lawyer?

 Going through a divorce can be a stressful and time-consuming process.
 Negotiating with your spouse and attempting to reach an agreement can add frustration to this already difficult time.
 If you and your spouse have difficulties reaching a divorce agreement that suits you both, don’t hesitate to reach out.